 MBA Crystal Ball: This is unusual for Indian students who are more accustomed to fixed rate student loans from Indian banks.
 Doesn’t the fluctuation add uncertainty?

-Chloë: While this may be unusual in some regions it is a typical loan product that has a number of benefits for borrowers, the most important being that in an era of low base rates this means that borrowers can immediately gain from these low rates.
+Chloë: While this may be unusual in India, it’s actually a standard in other parts of the world – and the model offers a number of benefits for borrowers.
+One of the most important occurs when base (LIBOR) rates drop; borrowers immediately gain from lowered monthly payments during this time.
 In addition, transparency of the standard measurement such as Euribor, US and UK Libor rates are easily communicated.

 MBA Crystal Ball: Are there any key similarities or differences in the modus operandi between how Prodigy’s credit committee evaluates student applications vis-a-vis Admission Committees of universities?